Tolfx/NTIDiscordBot/README.md

   - 5 min camera
   - Chat: 1 message

----

 ## Examples
 - !start_lession 1h 20m
 - Create an alias for a lession with predefined variables

 ## Specifics for the timer
 - If the student is gone and back under 1 min it does not register
   - Only if repeated more than 4 times
-- If RTC-connection is halted for a longer time (say 15 sec)
-  - then assume that the student is disconnected

 + Things we want to check for:
   - Camera (Found)